pgbackrest/pgbackrest/README.md

 ## Release Notes

+### v0.75: IN DEVELOPMENT: enterprise features: monitoring, throttling, retention period

+* Asynchronous archive-get.
+This will make recovery much faster when restoring old backups with a lot of WAL replay or when a replica gets very far behind.

 ### v0.61: bug fix for uncompressed remote destination

 * Fixed a buffering error that could occur on large, highly-compressible files when copying to an uncompressed remote destination.
 The error was detected in the decompression code and resulted in a failed backup rather than corruption so it should not affect successful backups made with previous versions.